uwegeercken/rule_maintenance_war/README.md

 rule_maintenance_war
 ====================

-Web Archive file containing all required files to run the the Business Rule Maintenance tool (e.g. using Tomcat)
+Web Archive file containing all required files to run the the Business Rule Maintenance tool (using e.g. Tomcat)

 Compiled with Jave 1.6 and optimized for Apache Tomcat 7.